MichaelsPlayground/NfcCreditCardReaderBasic/visacard.md

 Note: each card issuer can request an individual set of tags so it is possible that your card is requesting some "exotic" data.

-## step 5: build a Get Procession Option command
+## step 5: build a Get Processing Option (GPO) command

 The PDOL data are embedded in a command and here are all data elements in one row: `a00000000000000010000000000000000978000000000009782303010038393031`.
 This string is 66 characters long, after conversion to a byte array the length is 33 byte - that is the sum of all tags requested by the card in step 4.

+Note: firing a Get Processing Option command increases the (card internal) **Application Transaction Counter** (ATC).
+This is non resetable counter that is 2 byte long, so the **maximum GPO commands are 65535 commands**.
+When the card reaches this value all further readings are blocked and the card gets
+**unusable or irrevocal destroyed**, so be vary careful when programming reader loops including this command.

+## step 6: analyze the Get Processing Option response

 **Warning**: this step may reveal confidential data like the PAN/CreditCard number - be extreme cautious when publishing or posting or sending the response over an unsecure channel like Email !**

+The card answers with useful details, most important is the content of tag 0x57.

 ```plaintext
 05 get the processing options command length: 41 data: 80a80000238321a0000000000000001000000000000000097800000000000978230301003839303100